PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter12/Answers to Exercises/Ex__3_virtual_network.md

 1. Login to one of the running VMs.
 Click the downward facing triangle in the upper right corner of the screen.
 Select **Wired Connected** from the dialog, then click **Wired Settings**.

 1. Click the gear icon in the **Wired** section of the **Settings** dialog.
 The machine's IP address will be displayed.
-It should be one of the two IP addresses listed above.
+It should be one of the two IP addresses listed in *step 5*.

 1. Open a terminal window in the VM (press *Ctrl+Alt+T*)